Scott William Cox: Life before murder convictions

-Since 1975, Cox was admitted to mental institutions 115 times.
-He had been convicted of forgery and gun theft prior to his murder convictions.
+Since 1975, Cox has been admitted to mental institutions 115 times.
+He was convicted of forgery and gun theft prior to his murder convictions.
 At the time of his arrest for murder, he was living under post-prison supervision for the crime of forgery.
 He worked as a long-haul truck driver, operating mainly within the Pacific Northwest, and traveling as far as Canada and Mexico, and as far east as Ohio.

-On November 24, 1990, Rheena Ann Brunson, a 34-year-old woman, had been found in front of a Portland, Oregon Safeway store.
+On November 24, 1990, Rheena Ann Brunson, a 34-year-old woman, was found in front of a Portland, Oregon Safeway store.
 She had been severely beaten, had cuts on her chin, neck, and back, and had been handcuffed and stabbed in the heart.
 She was found alive but in critical condition.
-She was swiftly transported to the hospital where she was soon pronounced dead.
+She was swiftly transported to the hospital, but was soon pronounced dead.
 A few months later, on February 19, 1991, the body of Victoria Rhone was found in a train in a Portland rail yard.
 She had been tied up with the attacker's shirt and strangled to death.
-These murders were left unsolved for about two years.
+Both murders were left unsolved for about two years.

 Attempted murder and investigation

 On May 30, 1991, a female victim of Cox was found alive in downtown Seattle.
 She had been beaten, bitten, raped, and left for dead.
 She had ligature marks around her neck and a wine bottle had been forced into her rectum.
 A witness reported seeing the victim thrown out of the cab of a truck.
 The victim lived, but required hospitalization.
 She was interviewed by a local detective, who advised her to prosecute.
-However, she was unresponsive and ultimately, left the state and never pursued charges.
+However, she didn't pursue charges and subsequently left the state.

 Local detectives believed this to be an attempted murder perpetrated by a serial killer or a serial killer-in-the-making.
-The witness described to detectives the truck the victim was thrown out of.
-It had a logo for a company called Woodland Trucking.
-Detectives contacted the company in search of the assailant's name.
-The company revealed that the assailant was an employee named Seth Scott Cutter.
+The witness described to detectives the truck the victim was thrown out of as having a logo for a company called Woodland Trucking.
+Upon contacting the company, it was revealed that the assailant was an employee named Seth Scott Cutter.

 Detectives interviewed Cutter, who proclaimed his innocence and stated that he had been trying to help the woman.
-The detectives did not believe him, and attempted to pursue charges against him.
-However, because the DNA evidence found at the crime scene was not yet ready and because the victim fled, detectives were unable to press charges against Cutter.
+The detectives did not believe him and attempted to pursue charges against him.
+However, because the DNA evidence found at the crime scene was not yet ready and the victim had fled, detectives were unable to press charges against Cutter.

 Upon further investigation, it was revealed that Cutter had previously assaulted another woman on November 26, 1990.
 A witness reported seeing Cutter in a Mazda with Oregon license plates.
 Cutter revealed that he was a resident of Newberg, Oregon and lived in a motel in the town when he was not on the road.
 Fearing that he was a serial killer, police issued a bulletin for Oregon and Washington for Seth Scott Cutter.